Delta-Sig-Zeta-Nu/Delta-Sig-Zeta-Nu-Bylaws/bylaws.md

 + J. Each member will be given two (2) free unexcused absences each semester that they may use as they see fit.

-+ K. Any unexcused absences from Chapter Meetings, or I-Week events, after the two (2) free unexcused absences have been used will be subject to a $20 fine for each absence.
++ K. Any unexcused absences from Chapter Meetings or I-Week events, after the two (2) free unexcused absences have been used, will be subject to a $20 fine for each absence.
 Members may appeal unexcused absences and appeals will be reviewed by the Standards Board.
 Fines will be due one month from the date they have been assigned.

 ## Article XI - Voting